 - Approval is shown by a stencil marking or tag.
 It shows the amount of flotation, the type, the size, and approved activities or any limitations for use.

 If a life jacket fits properly, it will help keep your head above the water.
-If it’s too big, the life jacket will ride up around your face.
-Too small and it will not be able to keep your body afloat.
+If it’s too big, the life jacket will ride up around your face, and if it’s too small, it won’t keep your body afloat.

-With the child standing normally, arms at side, grab the shoulders of the life jacket and lift up.
-If you can move the life jacket more than three inches up (or above the ears), it doesn’t fit properly.
+- The 3-inch Rule for Kids: With the child standing normally, arms at side, grab the shoulders of the life jacket and lift up.
+If you can move the life jacket more than 3 inches up (or above the ears), it doesn’t fit properly.
 How high the jacket rides is how it will fit them in water.
 Straps should be snug.

 Life Jacket Loaner Program

-- The Washington State Parks and Recreation Commission’s Boating Program provides life jackets to boaters throughout the state.
+- he Washington State Parks and Recreation Commission’s Boating Program provides life jackets to boaters throughout the state.
 You can check out life jackets for a day or a week.
 Life Jacket Loaner Stations are in marinas, near boat ramps, and at some parks.
 Boaters and swimmers may borrow the life jackets to replace missing or damaged life jackets, or use for them extra guests aboard their boats.
-See the map.

 - Local county sheriff’s departments and some police departments also have life jackets to loan.

 - Largest map of life jacket loaner sites in the U.S. in hosted online by the Boat US Foundation.